LiHeUA/FastESC/README.txt

 Acknowledgment:

-The work described in the code was published in:

 [1] Li He, Nilanjan Ray and Hong Zhang, "Fast Large-Scale Spectral Clustering via Explicit Feature Mapping", submitted to IEEE Transactions on Cybernetics.

 Please cite this paper if you use the code to generate your results.